MarkusHammer/gitautobackup/README.md

 ## Credits

-This project uses the ``pathlib``, ``GitPython`` and optionally ``argparse`` modules, all very usefull python modules.
+This project uses the ``pathlib`` (or alternatively ``pathlib2`` if ``pathlib2`` is available to import and ``pathlib`` is not), ``GitPython`` and optionally ``argparse`` modules, all very usefull python modules.
 Check them out if you want to make a simple CLI script like this, or for whatever else you might be up to in python.
 Also thank you to the developers of these modules for making these as they helped keep my sanity in check.

 While not required, feel free to credit "*Markus Hammer*" (or just "*Markus*") if you find this code or script usefull for whatever you may be doing with it.